stephsharp/MaterialTextField/README.md

 #####IBDesignable view

-- Adjust the appearance of your text field in Interface Builder with inspectable properties
+- Adjust the appearance of the text field in Interface Builder with inspectable properties

 ##Setup